askastitva/Endoscopic_images_multi_class_classfication_using_EfficientNetB3/README.md

 pip install -r requirements.txt

 ```

+The requirements.txt specifies the libraries and their versions used in the environment for running the code.
+The effb3final.ipynb file consists of the source code in form of jupyter notebook.
+This code was used to train the model and obtain the results.

 ## 📂 Dataset
 This study uses the **Kvasir V2** dataset, which is publicly available on Kaggle:
 🔗 [Kvasir V2 - A Gastrointestinal Tract Dataset](https://www.kaggle.com/datasets/plhalvorsen/kvasir-v2-a-gastrointestinal-tract-dataset)